Steering Group 2020-21

-We have invited a group of people who can guide the direction and decision-making processes of Feminist Culture House.
+As we built our organisation, we invited a group of admired peers to guide the directions and decision-making processes of Feminist Culture House.
 They receive a fee to attend biannual meetings, and we ask them to offer kind but critical feedback to hold us accountable for our intersectional feminist agenda.

 Camille Auer is a Turku-based artist and writer.
 She loves the way theory seeps into practice, matter into meaning, and personal into political.
 She’s currently planning on moving to the archipelago.